kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

-The output for each setup is logged in a dictionary, that has *keys* for all parameters that are logged.
+The output for each setup is logged in a dictionary that has *keys* for all parameters that are logged.

 For each of the 8 setups, one row per epoch is used.
-With the setups, that use 2 epochs using 2 rows.
-A column, that shows, which setup and epoch the other columns belong to, is added in the form of column `unique_setup`.
+With the setups that use 2 epochs using 2 rows.
+A column that shows, which setup and epoch the other columns belong to, is added in the form of column `unique_setup`.

 The regular expressions used to match the exact name of the model was necessary,